plone/documentation/docs/contributing/core/package-dependencies.md

     plone.api,Core,160

     Plone,Upgrade,20
 ```

-## A more detailed view on the architecture
+## Detailed view of the architecture

-A more detailed view on the whole architecture is sketched here:
+A more detailed view of the whole architecture is sketched here:

 ```{mermaid}
 flowchart TB